 Muholi’s gaze is part of what makes me so uncomfortable: it doesn’t ask anything, it asserts.
 While it seems at moments on the verge of violence, this is a projection that reflects the viewer’s expectation of acquiescence.
 We expect “her” to yield under the power of our gaze.
 We expect her modesty, her conformity.
 We want her to be prepossessing.
 The word feels particularly apropos, prepossession—it’s used to mean attractive, but literally describes a person who you possess with a favorable feeling in advance of knowing who they are.
 That is, something is favorable to us because we feel ownership over it.
 Unprepossessing means—apparently—that something is unattractive, and that tells you a lot about people.
 Muholi is unprepossessing, and by that I mean I don’t own them.
 By that I mean, they’re so beautiful I hope I never do.

 In Muholi’s images, there’s a vulnerability in the self-exposure that feels like raw strength.
 In the book, each time I encounter an essay, I find myself somehow offended by the intrusion: these people are trying to speak for Muholi?!
 As I write these words, commentary feels so banal, so weak, so flaccid.
 Muholi can speak for themself.

-Somnyama Ngonyama, Hail the Dark Lioness is available from publisher Aperture.
+Somnyama Ngonyama: Hail the Dark Lioness is published by Aperture.